Glenfern, Queensland: Education

 There are no schools in Glenfern.
-The nearest primary school is Kilcoy State School in Kilcoy to the west.
-The nearest secondary school is Kilcoy State High School, also in Kilcoy.
+The nearest government primary school is Kilcoy State School in Kilcoy to the west.
+The nearest government secondary school is Kilcoy State High School, also in Kilcoy.

 Kilcoy Motorcycle Club

 The Kilcoy Motorcycle Club leases a park on the western corner of Neurum Road and Runges Road (26.959165°S 152.607760°E) from the Somerset Regional Council.
 The club has developed an off-road motocross course on which it runs competitions and practice and coaching days.
 Facilities include spectator grandstands, canteen and bar, and showers.
 The club competes in the Sunshine State Series and the South East Queensland Junior Series.
 The club hosts the annual Ironman Competition.